glouppe/info8006-introduction-to-ai/lecture4.md

     - Space complexity: $O(d^n)$
     - Time complexity: $O(d^n)$

-.exercise[Can we reduce the size of the representation of the joint distribution?]
+.question[Can we reduce the size of the representation of the joint distribution?]

 ---